Fullerton Transportation Center: Service

 The station is served by the Metrolink 91/Perris Valley Line and Orange County Line commuter rail services, plus Amtrak intercity Pacific Surfliner and long-distance Southwest Chief services.
 However, eastbound and westbound Southwest Chief trains stop only to board and discharge passengers, respectively.

 The BNSF Railway San Bernardino Subdivision has three tracks through the station.
 Westbound passenger trains use the north track and its side platform; eastbound trains use the south track and side platform.
 The center track is for freight use only.
 An additional siding track with a side platform south of the mainline tracks is used for short turn trains that run between Fullerton and Laguna Niguel or Oceanside.

 Fullerton Train Museum

 The Fullerton Train Museum is a railroad museum in Fullerton, California.
 The museum is operated by a non-profit organization and allows free entry.
-The museum also provides free guided tours through seven restored railroad cars, dated from 1929 to 1967.
+The museum also provides free guided tours biweekly on the first and third Saturdays through seven restored railroad cars, dated from 1929 to 1967.
 It also runs events to promote railroad safety for children and adults.
 Since its inception, The Fullerton Train Museum has annually hosted Railroad Days.
 The museum also holds spring, Halloween, and Christmas events.

-The museum's permanent collection consists of seven cars, most conserved to "in-service" condition:
+The museum's permanent collection consists of seven cars and one locomotive, most conserved to "in-service" condition: